 Men with excess fatty and glandular tissue

-around their nipples are described as having ‘man boobs’.
+around their nipples are sometimes described as having ‘man boobs’.
 The condition, known

 medically as gynaecomastia, is commonly assumed to be due to obesity and a poor

 lifestyle.
-However, a significant proportion of men with man boobs develop them
+However, a significant proportion of men with enlarged breasts develop them

 as a result of hormonal imbalance or medication for an underlying health

 problem.
 Hormone therapy is commonly used to treat prostate cancer, for

 example, but other drugs and medications can have this effect.
 All men with

 gynaecomastia can benefit from male breast reduction surgery, which is done